clairefuzzyelephant/clarity-eats/src/blog/koreaDay3.md

     />
 </div>

-After the adrenaline cooldown it was, of course, time for bingsu (at a place nearby called 젤라또투유).
+After the adrenaline cooldown it was, of course, (yes, again) time for bingsu (at a place nearby called 젤라또투유).
 (Side note: the ice cream on top looks like matcha but it was NOT, in fact, matcha.
 My friend and I spent a good 5 minutes trying to figure out what it was before I went over to look at the list of flavors and figured out that it was BASIL.
 BASIL ICE CREAM.
 It was not as weird as it sounds, but it was definitely... interesting...)

 <div>
     <img src="../images/koreaDay3-4/IMG_0288.jpg"